rkuma183/wilsonmar.github.io/_posts/2016-04-09-loadrunner-javascript-coding.md

 and cause name conflicts.

-The values of the above are obtained by referring to "methods" of an object using code such as this to obtain the message level at initialization:
+The values of the above are obtained by referring to "methods" of an object.

+The message level is set during initialization by this code:

     {% highlight JavaScript %}
+    wi_msg_level.init(){% endhighlight %}

+to obtain the message level at initialization:

+    {% highlight JavaScript %}
     wi_msg_level.at_init(){% endhighlight %}

-The message level is set at initialization by this code:

-    {% highlight JavaScript %}
-    wi_msg_level.init(){% endhighlight %}

 All the functions acting on the msg_level object are coded in one set: